Vrsargsy/CLI/README.txt

 			Instructions.

-IRC server, which will receive commands from clients and send output to clients. it should work with max 5 clients (you can change client count in SERVER/server.h -> MAX_CLIENTS 5)
+Server, which will receive commands from clients and send output to clients. it should work with max 5 clients (you can change client count in SERVER/server.h -> MAX_CLIENTS 5)

 Tested in macOS